-The Brass Room is proud to be hosting Risqué Amateur Pole Competition, Canberra’s premier sexy pole dancing competition on Saturday 7th October at Wonderlust, Mitchell ACT.
-Doors open 3:30pm.
+The Brass Room is proud to be hosting Risqué Amateur Pole Competition, Canberra’s premier sexy pole dancing competition on Saturday 13th October 2018 at Wanderlust, Mitchell ACT.
+Doors open 3:00pm.

 Risqué is classified as a social amateur competition.
 Entry is open to anyone aged over 18 years, both female and male.
-There are three divisions – Beginner, Intermediate and Advanced.
+There are four divisions – Beginner, Intermediate, Advanced and Elite.

 · Performers must be currently enrolled in a beginner, pre intermediate or equivalent class

 · No upside down pole tricks.

 · Performers must be currently enrolled in an intermediate or equivalent class.

 · No Handsprings/ static Vs.